carolinecolijn/ClustersCOVID19/tianjin_serial_intervals_revised.md

 ## myest_exp_i LastExposure                  4 4.81 0.948
 ```

-The mean SI is 4.403.
-The standard deviation of the serial intervals is 0.864.
+**The mean SI using imputed date of symptom onset (estimated with 4 cases per cluster) is 4.403.
+The standard deviation of the serial intervals is 0.864.**

 ```r
 ### Make a density plot of the ICC estimate